ubc-library-rc/dri-needs-assessment/arc.md

 **Figure 2.3.
 Survey Quotes Regarding ARC Training**

-> \“Sometimes the ARC training is very technical and unapproachable for students new to stats and HPC.\”
+> “Sometimes the ARC training is very technical and unapproachable for students new to stats and HPC.”

-> \“I attended some intro sessions last summer, but it was still too big of a jump from using a personal desktop to Sockeye or Compute Canada resources.\”
+> “I attended some intro sessions last summer, but it was still too big of a jump from using a personal desktop to Sockeye or Compute Canada resources.”

-> \“Please make more comprehensive resources for beginners working with the ARC Sockeye cluster!\”
+> “Please make more comprehensive resources for beginners working with the ARC Sockeye cluster!”

 ## Discussion